NicoloCavalli95horses/KMS-web-testing/content/01 Notes/CSP (Content Security Policy).md

 - https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/CSP

 [^1]: These APIs are dangerous because their first argument is  interpreted as code, even if it is a string.
 So `setInterval(myFunction, 1000)` and `setInterval("alert(1)", 1000)` will both cause a JS execution

+[^2]: Custom fonts may be dangerous.
+An attacker could define CSS rules to import custom fonts defined in a remote domain.
+This fonts may hide content or trick the user, or even be exploited for CSS exfiltration as explained by [[(Heiderich, Niemietz, et al., 2012)]].
+To block loading external custom font, use `Content-Security-Policy: font-src 'self'`